If you are thinking of attending one of the NIC Free Personal Income Tax Consultations, or need to submit a final Tax Return, here’s what you’ll need.

 All residents of Japan, including foreign residents, are required to pay Residence Tax.
-The municipality in which you were residing in on January 1 2012 is the municipality that will administer your Residence Tax bill.
+The municipality in which you were residing in on January 1 of the current year is the municipality that will administer your Residence Tax bill.
 The amount of Residence Tax to be paid, this includes Prefectural Residence Tax and Municipal Residence Tax, is determined by the amount of income received between January and December of the previous year, and the number of dependents you have.

 The “kyuyo-shotoku-gensen-choshu-hyo” (給与所得源泉徴収票) or “income tax withholding statement” can be obtained from your place of work.
 Statements for the previous tax year are usually available in January each year.

 All residents and salaried employees whose total income exceeded 20 million Yen, or received income from one source in Japan and earned additional income (ex. stock dividends) exceeding 200,000 Yen (excluding retirement income), or received income from two or more sources, which was not subjected to the year-end adjustment.